 Sales in the refinish end-market are driven by the number of vehicle collisions, owners' propensity to repair their vehicles, the number of miles vehicle owners drive and the size of the car parc.
 Although refinish coatings typically represent only a small portion of the overall vehicle repair cost, they are critical to the vehicle owner's satisfaction given their impact on appearance.
-As a result, body shop operators are most focused on coatings brands with a strong track record of performance and reliability.
-Body shops look for suppliers and brands with productivity enhancements, regulatory compliance, consistent quality, the presence of ongoing technical support and exact color match technologies.
-Color matching is a critical component of coatings supplier selection, since inexact matching adversely impacts vehicle appearance, and if repainting is required due to a poor match, it can reduce the speed and volume of repairs at a given shop.
+As a result, body shop operators are focused on coatings manufacturers with a strong track record of performance and reliability.
+Body shops look for manufacturers with productivity enhancements, regulatory compliance, consistent quality, the presence of ongoing technical support and exact color match technologies.
+Color matching is a critical component of coatings manufacturer selection, since inexact matching adversely impacts vehicle appearance, and if repainting is required due to a poor match, it can reduce the speed and volume of repairs at a given shop.
+Sustainability is another important component of coatings supplier selection as the current market trend is for products that are inherently more environmentally friendly and use less energy, such as our specially-formulated waterborne and our high solids solventborne products that improve productivity and performance, while reducing the impact on the environment.